Ask AI

 Follow-up and surveillance

-Serial imaging assessment: as per EULAR 2017 guidelines, Do not obtain routine follow-up imaging in patients with OA unless unexpected rapid progression of symptoms or change in clinical characteristics occurs.
+Imaging follow-up: as per EULAR 2017 guidelines, do not obtain routine follow-up imaging in patients with OA unless unexpected rapid progression of symptoms or change in clinical characteristics occurs.

 D